codedribbler/Taste-Bots/README.md

 #### Symspell
 Spelling error is omnipresent in reviews .
 So before further working in reviews it is important to first mitigate the mispellings as much as possible .
-To correct spellings a library called <a href="https://github.com/wolfgarbe/SymSpell">Symspell</a> .
+To correct spellings a library called <a href="https://github.com/wolfgarbe/SymSpell">Symspell</a> is used.
 We have extended its functionality by including indian food and dish names in its dictionary so that it serves our purpose .